Sleeping bags versus duvets - which is best in campervans?

 We asked Sussex Campervans friends and owners what bedding is best for camping

 "Sleeping bag versus duvet - which is best for campervans?"
-I asked this question on social media during an especially cold spell in February - and was delighted to discover so many of our friends and owners of Sussex Campervans had strong opinions to share.
+I asked this question on our Facebook page during an especially cold spell in February - and was delighted to discover so many of our friends and owners of Sussex Campervans had strong opinions to share.
 They also had some excellent reasons for their campervan bedding choices.
 Here is a selection of their comments.

 Shrimp enjoying a lie-in in the Manhattan during our friends Geoff and Jane's recent NC500 tour of Scotland